Sail away from shifts and toward better pressure.

 Sail your own race.

-As they say, the best defense is usually a good offense.
+As they say, the best defence is usually a good offense.
 If you find the puffs, hit the shifts and sail your boat as fast as possible, there is little chance that boats will catch you from behind.

 Sometimes the worst thing you can do is get overly defensive and reactionary, if you let the boats behind dictate how you sail down the run, you could easily miss the puffs and shifts and slowly lose your lead.